nicktogo/coeditor/README.md

 + ~~Check socket status before using~~ DONE
 + ~~Broadcast server close to each Atom clients, and disconnect all clients~~ DONE
 + ~~Text selection background and cursor colors for different Atom clients ?~~ DONE
-+ Syntax Synchronization
++ Suggestions Synchronization NO API
 + ~~Settings view~~ DONE
 + ~~Working folder files synchronization~~ DONE
 + File operations synchronization
-  - save -- DONE, but limited, don't work for new file which do not have path
+  - save -- DONE, but limited, don't work for new file which does not have path
   - close
++ Heartbeat between client and server
 + Build cloud server
-+ Heartbeat between client and server

 ## Tentative
 + ~~Working folder files synchronization~~ MOVED TO TODO list
 + Server uses in-memory storage when running, so no file content will be stored in server when it is shutdown, might change to MongoDB

 ## Usage
-_prerequisites: node.js (v>=6.10.1)_
+_prerequisite: node.js (v>=6.10.1)_

 + Install dependencies
   - `cd coeditor`